Step 2: Publishing Tank State Output via JointState Topics¶

 }

 The current joint state is now stored in the jointState variable.
-All that remains is to publish it.
-This is done by giving a message to the publish function of the publisher object and calling
+Simply publish it by passing the message to the publisher object’s publish function:

 jointStatePublisher.publish(jointState);

-This will cause the topic “/Tank/joint_state” to be published with a message of the JointState type at each specified period.
+This publishes the “/Tank/joint_state” topic with a JointState message at each specified period.

-Let’s build the controller corresponding to the above source code and introduce it into the simulation project.
-The procedure is the same as the RttTankController introduced in Step 1.
+Let’s build the controller from the above source code and introduce it into the simulation project.
+The procedure matches that for the RttTankController introduced in Step 1.

-First, create the above source code in the src directory with the file name “RttJointStatePublisher.cpp”.
-Then, add the following description to CMakeLists.txt in the same src directory to build this controller.
+First, create the source code in the src directory as “RttJointStatePublisher.cpp”.
+Then add the following to CMakeLists.txt in the same directory:

 choreonoid_add_simple_controller(RttJointStatePublisher RttJointStatePublisher.cpp)